What’s new in 2026

 All employers are required to provide annual sexual harassment training to employees.
 A model sexual harassment training curriculum and routine courses are available from the Illinois Department of Human Rights.

-Additional sexual harassment prevention policies and training requirements are placed on restaurants and bars.
+Additional sexual harassment prevention policies apply to restaurants and bars.
 These businesses must establish a written sexual harassment prevention policy and provide a copy to all employees.

 Supplemental training is also required for employees in restaurants and bars.
 A model training curriculum for the supplemental training is available from the Illinois Department of Human Rights.